 Candidates who wish to be considered for a Financial Aid Scholarships must complete ACT's Financial Aid Application online in addition to their application for admission.
 The application must be submitted, complete with all supporting material, at the time of admission application.
 Due to the limitation of funds available, it is advisable to apply in time.
 A Financial Aid scholarship is normally renewed on an annual basis, pending availability of funds, and providing that the recipient: - Maintains a good academic standing based on the award level received. - Maintains a full-time status; except for graduating seniors in their last semester. - · Continues to demonstrate financial need The financial aid committee consists of administrative and faculty staff members.
 The committee decides based on the credentials submitted by the applicants and the availability of funds.
 Notification regarding a financial aid scholarship is normally made within a month after the application.
 Who is eligible for a financial aid scholarship?
 Any candidate applying for admission to the school may apply for a financial aid scholarship.
 ACT does not discriminate on the basis of race, creed, color, sex, national origin, age or disability in the administration of its academic and admission policies, scholarship and financial assistance programs.
-In order to be considered for the Institutional Financial Aid program, certain requirements must be met: - · Be enrolled or accepted for enrollment. - Be degree-seeking. - Demonstrate financial need through submitting the financial aid application.
-An interview maybe required, either in person, for Greek residents, or via skype, for international applicates,

-THE BISSELL LIBRARY

-The Bissell Library of the American College of Thessaloniki (ACT) opened in the fall of 2002 and is one of the largest English language libraries in Greece and southeast Europe.
+In order to be considered for the Institutional Financial Aid program, certain requirements must be met: - Be enrolled or accepted for enrollment. - Be degree-seeking. - Demonstrate financial need through submitting the financial aid application.
+An interview maybe required, either in person, for Greek residents, or via skype, for international applicants.
+THE BISSELL LIBRARY The Bissell Library of the American College of Thessaloniki (ACT) opened in the fall of 2002 and is one of the largest English language libraries in Greece and southeast Europe.
 The three-level, 4,500-square meter building houses the Bissell Library, plus the Stavros Niarchos Technology Center which is located in the basement.
-The Bissell Library offers a collection of over 26,500 books in print, over 150,000 electronic books, DVDs, and other media.
-The Library collection concentrates on business, English language and literature, international relations, politics, and Balkan studies.
-Additionally there is a Faculty Development Collection, a Wellbeing Collection, Librarians' Development Collection, and Fiction.
+The Bissell Library offers a collection of over 27,000 books in print, over 170,000 electronic books, DVDs, and other media.
+The Library collection concentrates on business, English language and literature, international relations, politics, Balkan studies, computing, hospitality and tourism psychology and media studies.
+Additionally there is a Study Skills Collection (designed to support students' learning, research, writing, presentation and English language skills), a Faculty Development Collection, a Wellbeing Collection, Librarians' Development Collection, and a wide selection of fiction in English.
 Library staff are available all hours the Library is open to assist with research and information literacy.
 Students are encouraged to contact the Bissell Library with any questions, Library resource suggestions, and research support requests by phone (2310 398 390), or email at bissell@act.edu.
-For more information please visit the Bissell Library website at www.act.edu/bissell-library.
+For more information please visit the Bissell Library website at https://anatolia.libguides.com/bissell.
 The Anatolia Libraries (Bissell Library of ACT, the Eleftheriades Library of Anatolia College, and the Anatolia Elementary School Library) share a Library catalog in which collections of all Libraries may be searched.
 All currently enrolled students are entitled to full use of the Anatolia Libraries holdings.
-A current ACT student identification card or public membership account is required to use the collections.
+A current ACT student or alumnus identification card or public membership account is required to use the collections.
 Facilities and services provided: